targeted-lipidomics/quant_MSImageR/README.md

 # quant_MSImageR

-Extensions to cardinal for quantitative mass spectrometry imaging.
+Software tools (largely extended from the R package Cardinal) for quantification of mass spectrometry imaging (MSI) data.